 • Maximize direct certification, program participation, and funding for successful meal programs.

-Contact Francesca DiGiorgio, Manager, School Meals Program Specialist, for assistance.
+Contact Francesca DiGiorgio, School Meals Policy and Engagement Specialist, for assistance.

 Stay up to date